Dwarfex/WordpressApiWrapper/README.md

 This is a Wrapper for the API provided by most Wordpress Blogs.
 Intended for easy crawling of a Wordpress page.

+## How to install

+For installing you currently need to specify a version of this project as this project is currently not stable.

+Simply do: "composer require somecoding/wp-api-wrapper:0.0.x" in your project where x ist the latest version number.

 ## Default Available Services
 Some default Services are available to wrap common occurrences of Wordpress API data: